victorrentea/kata-yatzy-ts/README.md

 - Don't use var or let => only const
 - Code Smells reference guide: https://refactoring.guru/refactoring/smells

+Feel free to add any test cases that are missing.

 ## Problem Description
 The game of yahtzee is a simple dice game.
 Each round, each player rolls five six sided dice.
 The player may choose to reroll some or all of the dice up to three times (including the original roll).
 The player then places the roll at a category, such as ones, twos, sixes, pair, two pairs etc. If the roll is compatible with the score, the player gets a score for this roll according to the rules.
 If the roll is not compatible, the player gets a score of zero for this roll.